marcinjahn/technology-notebook/src/docs/computers/blockchain/intro.md

 as the system is spread across various nodes.
 A great example of a distributed system is AWS or cloud instances.
 Instead of data being stored in one single point, it is spread across various points across the server.
 Even if one node fails in these networks, it will not affect the entire system.

+### Validation vs verification

+**Verification** is about general rules.
+**Validation** is about application-specific rules.

+### Trust

+Trust is a measure of confidence in the credibility of a peer participant in a system.
+In a blockchain, trust is established by verification and validation of participant data and transactions.

+### Integrity

+In the blockchain context, **integrity** is about ensuring security and privacy of data and confidentiality of transactions.

+In blockchain, participants are identified by an account number.

 ## Bitcoin vs Ethereum